ukthanki/MIT_House_Price_Prediction_Project/README.md

 For the first project, we were tasked with analyzing housing data in order to build a predictive model that can be used to determine the house price of a house with certain characteristics.

 we started by loading the raw data from a csv file that was provided into a Pandas Data Frame.
 Since the project involved Linear Regression, I selected several fields that I believed would have an impact on house price as an initial hypothesis.
-However, several fields have significant number of null records, which necessitates that the data be cleaned before we begin the modeling process.
+However, several fields have significant number of null records, as shown in Figure 1 below.
+This necessitates that the data be cleaned before we begin the modeling process.

 | ![image](https://github.com/ukthanki/MIT_House_Price_Prediction_Project/assets/42117481/809779b0-251f-41d9-bbee-21ad7f6c7746)|
 |:--:|